jueewo/appkask/README.md

-# AppKask
+# Aipokit

 > Deliver your consulting work in a complete environment your clients own.

 You deliver process models, data platforms, training materials, and media assets.
 Today that means seven tools, seven logins, seven places where client data lives.
 That's not a delivery — it's a scavenger hunt.

-AppKask packages your entire consulting delivery into one self-hosted platform.
+Aipokit packages your entire consulting delivery into one self-hosted platform.
 One workspace per client.
 One link to share.
 One binary to hand over.

 ---